How Does The EuroMillions

 Simply join one of the better online EuroMillions Syndicates in our list of reviews, and you'll be fine (the reviews state if tickets are bought in the UK or not).

 Luckily, it just so happens that many of the best online syndicates are either based in the UK or buy their tickets there.
 Making it easy to play this add-on game from almost anywhere in the world.

 The final way would be to use one of the many online ticket buying services.

 But this can be an expensive option.
-A 'reasonable' rate from these services is around 3 times normal ticket price.
-But it's not uncommon to see prices of 5-10 times normal price, so you have to be careful you know what you are buying.
+A 'reasonable' rate from these services is around 2-3 times normal ticket price.
+But it's not uncommon to see prices of 5-10 times normal price.
+So you have to be careful, and know what you are buying.